mkrishnan9/mkrishnan9.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
 I am a second year PhD student in the Applied Math and Scientific Computation (AMSC) program.
-I am currently working with Dr. Ramani Duraiswami in the CS department at UMD.
+I am currently working with Dr. Ramani Duraiswami in the CS department at the University of Maryland.
 I am generally interested in numerical analysis, mathematical modeling and scientific computation for PDEs.

 I can be reached at mkrishn9[at]umd[dot]edu.

 {style="text-align: justify;"}